AI Memory and Personalization

 Major Product Patterns

 ChatGPT.
 OpenAI describes memory as including saved memories and reference to chat history.
-Its help materials say users can review and delete saved memories, ask what ChatGPT remembers, turn memory controls off, and use temporary chats that do not appear in history or update memory.
+Its help materials say users can review and delete saved memories, ask what ChatGPT remembers, turn memory controls off, and use Temporary Chat.
+OpenAI also introduced memory sources in 2026, giving users visibility into some context used to personalize responses while noting that the source view may not show every factor that shaped an answer.

 Agent platforms.
 In agentic systems, memory becomes operational.
 A remembered preference can affect a tool call, file edit, purchase, message, calendar action, or recommendation.
 The risk is no longer only that the assistant speaks differently; it may act differently.